kroppel/learnable-triangulation-pytorch/README.md

 *Note:* only [Human3.6M](http://vision.imar.ro/human3.6m/description.php) dataset training/evaluation is available right now.
 [CMU Panoptic](http://domedb.perception.cs.cmu.edu/) dataset will be added soon.

+**UPDATE:** Evaluation of the CMU Panoptic Studio Dataset is no longer WIP.
+I have been able to successfully test the dataset based on pre-trained weights from Human3.6M, and the volumetric triangulation algorithm.
+More discussion [here](https://github.com/karfly/learnable-triangulation-pytorch/issues/75) and results [here](CMU_EVAL_RESULTS.md).
+Currently working on the training of the CMU dataset!

 **UPDATE:** You can now download pretrained labels and data from my Google drive [here](https://drive.google.com/drive/folders/1WkLo1k-ZLqaWm02alvl82OiuRNWG_7Kq?usp=sharing), with supplementary data and weights from the original author's Google drive [here](https://drive.google.com/open?id=1TGHBfa9LsFPVS5CH6Qkcy5Jr2QsJdPEa)

 #### Human3.6M